Loyal American Regiment: Early Campaigns

 The Loyal American Regiment served in many war-time engagements, often at detachment strength.
 The Loyal Americans spent many months of the war in the Province of New York at Morrisania and Kingsbridge defending British-occupied New York City.
 The Loyal Americans are best known for being the first British regiment to enter Fort Montgomery in the Hudson Highlands when it was captured during the Battle of Fort Montgomery on October 6, 1777.

 The regiment continued garrison duty on the lines at Kingsbridge or on Long Island until the Spring of 1779 when they took part in yet another expedition up the Hudson, this time garrisoning the posts of Verplanck's Point and Stony Point.
 A detachment of the regiment was captured in July 1779, during the Battle of Stony Point when the fort at was taken in the Battle of Stony Point by the Continental Army.

 Emmerick's Chasseurs

 Several detachments of men from the regiment served with distinction in other Provincial units during the American Revolution.
-In August 1777, Captain Joshua Barnes had his company transferred into a new Loyalist regiment commanded by Lt.
-Col. Andreas Emmerick.
-Known as Emmerick's Chasseurs, this corps expanded into a legion of dragoons, riflemen, light infantry and chasseurs and served constantly on the lines of Kinsbridge.
-Unfortunately, the corps was very ill-disciplined, particularly amongst the officers, which directly led to its disbanding in August 1779.
+In August 1777, Captain Joshua Barnes had his company transferred into a new Loyalist regiment commanded by the German soldier Lt.
+Col. Andreas Emmerich (also spelled Emmerick).
+Called Emmerick's Chasseurs, this corps expanded into a legion of dragoons, riflemen, light infantry, and chasseurs and served on the lines of Kingsbridge, making forays into the Neutral Ground of Westchester County.
+During a raid on Westchester's Saw Mill River valley on November 17-18, 1777, Emmerick's Chasseurs burned the homes of local Patriot leaders Israel Honeywell, Cornelius Van Tassel, and Peter Van Tassel.
+In retaliation, the Patriot militiamen ventured down the Hudson River to Manhattan, where they burned the home of Oliver De Lancey, commander of another Loyalist military unit, De Lancey's Brigade, closely allied with the Chasseurs.
+Historian Robert Bolton recounted the two raids:

+On November 17th, 1777, the British, under Captain Emmerick, made an excursion from their quarters, to the Saw-Mill Valley, and completely surprised the Van Tassels, who were residing near Captain Romer’s, burnt their houses, “stripped the women and children of the necessary apparel to cover them from the severity of a cold winter’s night," and led off in triumph, the two brothers, Peter and Cornelius Van Tassel.”
+In retaliation for this inhuman outrage, the patriots fitted up an expedition at Tarrytown, under the command of Abraham Martlingh, which proceeded down the Hudson River, passed the enemy’s guardboats in safety, and succeeded in setting fire to General Oliver de Lancey’s house on New York island, after plundering it of its contents.

+By 1779, the corps was in disarray, with many officers opposing Emmerick, which led to its disbanding in August 1779.